cisagov/ScubaGear/baselines/powerbi.md

 ### Policies
 #### MS.POWERBI.4.1v1
 Service Principals SHOULD be allowed for Power BI where applicable.
-- _Rationale:_ Without Service Principles there is possibility of unwanted access to APIs.
-By using service principles where necessary, this will mitigate that risk.
+- _Rationale:_ With unrestricted Service Principles there is possibility of unwanted access to APIs.
+By allowing Service Principles only where necessary, this will mitigate that risk.
 - _Last modified:_ June 2023

 #### MS.POWERBI.4.2v1